 - 55% of consumers believe that targeted promotional messages create a more enjoyable shopping experience.

 According to ClickZ, 70% of retailers that used advanced AI-driven personalization achieved an ROI increase of 200% or more.
-When AI is integrated with as many touch points as possible, ROI increases yet again to 300%.
+When AI is integrated with as many touchpoints as possible, ROI increases yet again to 300%.

-As advances in machine learning continue, so do the possibilities for personalization.
+Ultimately, as advances in machine learning continue, so do the possibilities for personalization.

 Ecommerce personalization tactics

+We've covered what AI personalization is about and why it's critical.
 Now let's get into specific personalization tactics rooted in marketing and user experience (UX) best practices.

 Targeting & profiling